 I suspect my patients with gallstones would agree that spicy foods are of the devil.
 But compared to a lot of food eaten by this Texas girl, this recipe isn’t spicy at all.

 Back to the “Swiss” issue.
-According to Wikipedia,“Swiss” refers to a process whereby meat is pounded to make it tender –which does apply to this recipe in its original form using round steak.
+According to Wikipedia, “Swiss” refers to a process whereby meat is pounded to make it tender –which does apply to this recipe in its original form using a round steak.
 Does anybody pound their meat anymore?
 Do you even own a meat mallet?

 So I make this recipe with a chuck roast or whatever roast is on sale.
 No matter what you call it, this is comfort food for me.
 My family sees it the same way.